 - Community cat programs humanely address overpopulation

-- Pet needs are included in green space, park and city planning
+- Pet needs are included in city, park and green space planning

 - People know the expectations for pets in public places

-- Retail and restaurants make it easy to be out with your pet
+- Businesses make it easy to be out with your pet

-- Traveling with pets is accessible, safe and affordable
+- Traveling with dogs and cats is accessible and affordable

 - Workplaces know and support the benefits of pets at work